bkuhlmann/refinements/README.md

   - `#copy` - Copies an existing file to new file.
 Both directory structures must exist.
   - `#rewrite` - When given a file path and a block, it provides the contents of the recently read file for manipulation and immediate writing back to the same file.
+  - `#touch` - Updates the access and modified times of an existing file or creates the file when not existing.
 - Provides Hash refinements:
   - `#except` - Answers new hash with given keys removed without modifying calling hash.
   - `#except!` - Answers new hash with given keys removed while modifying calling hash.